Blair William & Co. IL Cuts Stock Position in ProShares Short S&P500 (NYSEARCA:SH)

 Blair William & Co.
-IL lowered its position in ProShares Short S&P500 (NYSEARCA:SH) by 27.1% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 15,305 shares of the real estate investment trust’s stock after selling 5,700 shares during the period.
+IL cut its stake in ProShares Short S&P500 (NYSEARCA:SH) by 27.1% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 15,305 shares of the real estate investment trust’s stock after selling 5,700 shares during the period.
 Blair William & Co.
-IL’s holdings in ProShares Short S&P500 were worth $236,000 as of its most recent SEC filing.
+IL’s holdings in ProShares Short S&P500 were worth $236,000 as of its most recent filing with the Securities & Exchange Commission.

 ProShares Short S&P500 (the Fund) seeks daily investment results that correspond to the inverse (opposite) of the daily performance of the S&P 500 Index (the Index).
 The S&P 500 Index is a measure of large-cap United States stock market performance.
 It is a capitalization weighted index of 500 United States operating companies and selected real estate investment trusts.